Frank Turner

-Francis Edward Turner (born 28 December 1981), is an English punk and folk singer-songwriter from Meonstoke, Hampshire.
+Francis Edward Turner (born 28 December 1981) is an English punk and folk singer-songwriter from Meonstoke, Hampshire.
 He began his career as the vocalist of post-hardcore band Million Dead, then embarked upon a primarily acoustic-based solo career following the band's split in 2005.
 In the studio and during live performances, Turner is accompanied by his backing band, The Sleeping Souls, which consists of Ben Lloyd (guitar, mandolin), Tarrant Anderson (bass), Matt Nasir (piano, mandolin) and Callum Green (drums).

-To date, Turner has released nine solo albums, four rarities compilation albums, one retrospective "best of" album, one split album and five EPs.
-Turner's ninth and most recent studio album, FTHC was released on 11 February 2022 and reached number 1 in the UK albums chart in the week following its release.
+To date, Turner has released ten solo albums, four rarities compilation albums, one retrospective "best of" album, one split album and five EPs.
+Turner's ninth studio album, FTHC was released on 11 February 2022 and reached number 1 in the UK albums chart in the week following its release.

-Life

 Early life

-Francis Edward Turner was born in Bahrain, to Jane Cartwright, a primary school head teacher, and Miranda Turner, an investment banker, who came out as a trans woman in 2015.
+Turner was born to Jane Cartwright, a primary school head teacher, and Miranda Turner, an investment banker, who came out as a trans woman in 2015.
 Upon returning to England, the family settled first in Winchester before moving to Meonstoke.
 His maternal grandfather is Richard Fox Cartwright (1913–2009), Bishop of Plymouth.
 Through Miranda, his grandparents are Sir (Ronald) Mark (Cunliffe) Turner (1906–1980), a merchant banker who was also the chairman of high street retailer BHS, and Margaret, daughter of Sir Hereward Wake, 13th Baronet.

 As a child, Turner played the piano, before teaching himself to play the guitar at the age of 11.
-He discovered his love for music through seeing an Iron Maiden poster on his friends bedroom wall whilst playing Games Workshop, and he convinced his parents to buy him a copy of the album Killers and later a guitar.
+He discovered his love for music through seeing an Iron Maiden poster on his friend's bedroom wall whilst playing Warhammer, and he convinced his parents to buy him a copy of the album Killers and later a guitar.
 Turner was educated at Summer Fields and subsequently on a scholarship at Eton College, where he studied alongside Prince William.
-He has since described his experiences of being at boarding school as traumatic, having led to periods of self-harm and suicidal ideation, and cited music, in particular the punk scene, as a "life raft" during that period.
-Whilst at Eton, he became engaged in anarchist scenes and began attending gigs in London and forming bands.
-After leaving school, he studied at the London School of Economics where he read History.
+He has since described his experiences of being at boarding school as traumatic, having led to periods of self-harm and suicidal ideation.